marcosvilhena87/loteca-ML-test/README.md

 python main.py
 ```

-The script processes the raw data, trains a multinomial `LogisticRegression` model (keeping an odds-based baseline for reference), and writes predictions to `output/predictions.csv`.
+The script processes the raw data, trains a `RandomForestClassifier` and writes predictions to `output/predictions.csv`.

 ## Running individual steps